a woman and a child playing in a tent

 The child’s preference matters

 The court may consider a child’s preferences depending on the child’s age and maturity.
-However, this approach can backfire if it pits the child against the father, resulting in the father’s alienation from the child, which can cause severe emotional and psychological damage to the child.
-In other words, denying access to the other parent, especially for vindictive purposes, is dangerous and unfair to the child and the other parent.
+However, this approach can backfire if the mother tries to pit the child against the father.
+This can result in the father’s alienation from the child, which can cause severe emotional and psychological damage to the child.

 What If the Father Is Less Available to Meet the Child’s Needs?